21 min read

 Furthermore, another study noted a reduction in anxiety and trauma in subjects who created a mandala drawing compared to those who created a random drawing on a blank sheet of paper (Henderson, Rosen, & Mascaro 2007).
 Interestingly, replication studies have also confirmed that coloring pre-drawn mandalas reduced individuals’ anxiety (Kersten & van der Vennet, 2010; van der Vennet & Serice 2012).

-This is unsurprising when we consider Jung’s conclusions in his own work with patients and his intellectual journeys into the mysteries of the mandala archetype: “…it is easy to see how the severe pattern imposed by a circular image of this kind compensates the disorder of the psychic state—namely through the construction of a central point to which everything is related, or by a concentric arrangement of the disordered multiplicity and of contradictory and irreconcilable elements.
-This is evidently an attempt at self-healing on the part of Nature, which does not spring from conscious reflection but from an instinctive impulse.”[44]
+This is unsurprising when we consider Jung’s conclusions in his work with patients and his intellectual journeys into the mysteries of the mandala archetype: “…it is easy to see how the severe pattern imposed by a circular image of this kind compensates the disorder of the psychic state—namely through the construction of a central point to which everything is related, or by a concentric arrangement of the disordered multiplicity and of contradictory and irreconcilable elements.
+This is an attempt at self-healing on the part of Nature, which does not spring from conscious reflection but from an instinctive impulse.”[44]

 Furthermore, the interest in mandala coloring books, originally shown to be an effective stress management tool for young adults and adults with intellectual disabilities, has increased among the general population, perhaps further indicating the collective magnetism of this archetype as a healing, introspective energy.
 Furthermore, studies have shown that mandalas reduce mood-related negativity (Babouchkina & Robbins 2015); increase self-awareness, psychological well-being, and authenticity (Pisarik & Larson 2011); assist with trauma integration (Kometiani & Farmer 2020); and improve PTSD symptoms (Henderson et al. 2007).